Skill development for students

 Baruch stated that “Individual has the responsibility for their own skill, while authorities provide a chance to develop them”.
 It means every individual manage their careers based on the opportunity to their surroundings.

-Survey outcomes stated some of difference in college student’s perspective on how this skill where almost half of the USA and Britain with range age from 18-25 years old show that their problem-solving skill is superior to Chinese college student it may be a reflection on how this skill has or hasn’t been a priority inside the education system in both countries.
+Survey outcomes stated some of the difference in college student’s perspective on how this skill where almost half of the USA and Britain with range age from 18-25 years old show that their problem-solving skill is superior to a Chinese college student it may be a reflection on how this skill has or hasn’t been a priority inside the education system in both countries.

 Currently, educational systems unable to provide job opportunity and proper skill needs for students.
 The authorities stated that they are satisfied with young employees when they started working for the company.
-But, there is skills gap that hampers their organizational performance.
+But, there is a skills gap that hampers their organizational performance.
 The educational systems should provide a skill as their provision to enter the workforce.
 The teacher recognized that the business world and industrial world are unsatisfied with the existing educational standards.
-The educational system is considered incapable of wielding wider skills to the students and even there has been a decrease in emphasis on skill in the teacher’s learning process.
+The educational system is considered incapable of wielding wider skills to the students and even there has been a decrease in emphasis on skill development in the teacher’s learning process.
 The lack of time allocation in the curriculum and the tightness of educational authorities that only implies reading and counting are also suspected to be the biggest obstacle for teachers to teach 21st-century skills.

 Information and Communication Technology (ICT) innovations play a role in changing learning processes, but the educational system controls the progressive transformation.
 The change of ICT technology is one of the important drivers of evolving skills.
 But, what is the effect of technology changes that they have to teach a skill?
 Data states that many teachers claim that the advancement of ICT has changed the way they teach.
 The teacher can apply technology in creative ways.
 Teachers and other stakeholders acknowledge that there is still a gap in digital literacy between regions.
 Some students feel that the education system in their country has effectively used ICT, some students think that their school is very good at using technology for the learning process.